 Every Instagram ad campaign should have a target audience.

-Use a social media analytics tool to identify the right audience for your campaign.
+If you’re not sure what yours is, use a social media analytics tool to identify the right audience for your campaign.
 This will give you access to valuable data—audience interests, behavior, and demographics—for smarter decision-making.
-For instance, you can decide whether you want to make your target broad or specific through Ads Manager.
+For instance, you can decide whether you want to make your target broad or specific through Facebook Ads Manager.

 No surprises here!
 You should know how much you're willing to spend on an ad.